Orange-OpenSource/ouds-ios/OUDS/Core/Tokens/SemanticTokens/Sources/_OUDSTokensSemantic.docc/OUDSTokensSemantic.md

 public protocol ColorMultipleSemanticTokens { ... }

-// These protoocols are merged in type aliase public typealias AllColorSemanticTokens = ColorSemanticTokens & ColorMultipleSemanticTokens
+// These protoocols are merged in type aliase public typealias AllColorSemanticTokensprovider = ColorSemanticTokens & ColorMultipleSemanticTokens

 // For example, the provider for the colors basically is: open class OUDSColorSemanticTokensProvider { ... }